Universal Relation between Entropy and Kinetics

 \textit{Example: Anomalous diffusion in a single file}.
-Single-file diffusion is relevant to a large variety of transport processes~\cite{KargerBook}, e.g., of molecules through nanoporous materials and membrane channels, of cargo along microtubules in the cell, and of proteins along DNA or RNA.
+Single-file diffusion is relevant to a large variety of transport processes~\cite{KargerBook}.
 The model consists of $N$ rigid particles of diameter $a$, restricted to move along a line of length $L$ without bypassing each other.
 An isolated particle would perform normal Brownian motion with diffusion coefficient $\Ds$.
-However, when put in a single file with others, its diffusion is strongly suppressed and becomes anomalous.
+However, when put in a single file with others, its motion becomes subdiffusive, with the exact result~\cite{AlexanderPincus} $\mathrm{MSD}(t)=F t^{1/2}$, $F=2a(\Ds/\pi)^{1/2}(1-\phi)/\phi$, where $\phi=Na/L$ is the line fraction occupied by the particles.
+This $\phi$-dependence can be easily reproduced using Eq.~\eqref{eq:anom}.
 The single-file constraint prevents mixing of particle trajectories (\ie $z=1$ exactly), suggesting that the bound in Eq.~\eqref{eq:anom} should be tight.
-The exact solution of this problem~\cite{AlexanderPincus,Kollmann03} yields sub-diffusion with $\mathrm{MSD}(t)=F t^{1/2}$, $F=a(\Ds/\pi)^{1/2}(1-\phi)/\phi$, where $\phi=Na/L$ is the line fraction occupied by the particles.
-This $\phi$-dependence can be easily reproduced using Eq.~\eqref{eq:anom}.
-The total entropy per particle is $\hent=\ln[(1-\phi)/\phi]$, and the relaxation time is proportional to the time between encounters of neighboring particles, $\tau\propto l^2/\Ds$, where $l=a(\phi^{-1}-1)$ is the mean distance between neighbors.
-Substituting into Eq.~\eqref{eq:anom} (with $d=1$), we obtain $F\propto a\Ds^{1/2}(1-\phi)/\phi$.
-Equation~\eqref{eq:anom} turns out to be an equality in this case, despite the fact that the particle trajectories are dependent.
+The total entropy per particle is $\hent=\ln[(1-\phi)/\phi]$, and $\tau$ is proportional to the time between encounters of neighboring particles, $\tau\sim l^2/\Ds$, where $l=a(\phi^{-1}-1)$ is the mean distance between neighbors.
+Substituting these into Eq.~\eqref{eq:anom} (with $d=1$), we obtain $F\sim a\Ds^{1/2}(1-\phi)/\phi$.
+Equation~\eqref{eq:anom} turns out to be an equality here, although the particles' motions are correlated.